 The development of biosafety guidelines is part of the overall quality management systems implementation.
 For newly established facilities, ensure biosafety before the start of operations.
 Workflow inside the laboratory must facilitate an efficient means for carrying out processes by the laboratorian.
 Activities involving dirty areas (e.g., a specimen receipt, sample preparation, etc.) should be kept separate from the clean areas (e.g., microscopy, use of automated instrumentation, recording of results, etc.).
 Procedures for laboratory workflow can be tested through observation and evaluation by a designated biosafety officer, laboratory supervisor or an independent consultant who can conduct monitoring activities and provide technical assistance.

-For labs using BSCs, a smoke pattern test using in-house or commercial testers may be regularly performed to assess for good airflow before use.
+For labs using BSC, a smoke pattern test using in-house or commercial testers may be regularly performed to assess for good airflow before use.
 Anemometers may be used to check for air velocity.
 BSC certification provided by a service professional must be secured before use and continually re-certified once a year.

-Before performing any laboratory test, the provision of required training on biosafety to the laboratory workforce is vital, either as a focused training program or as part of the training curriculum for certain laboratory procedure.
-Laboratory managers, section heads and supervisors should receive biosafety training as well, including topics on risk management and biosafety program implementation.
-Effective supportive supervision of laboratory staff working in any facility is a key factor for sustained implementation of quality laboratory services.The integration of the monitoring of biosafety practices with monitoring of laboratory processes should proceed based on set criteria or standards.
+Before performing any laboratory test, the provision of required training on biosafety to the laboratory workforce is vital, either as a focused training program or as part of the training curriculum for certain laboratory procedures.
+Laboratory managers, section heads and supervisors should receive biosafety training as well, including topics on biorisk management and biosafety program implementation.
+Effective supportive supervision of laboratory staff working in any facility is a key factor for the sustained implementation of quality laboratory services.The integration of the monitoring of biosafety practices with monitoring of laboratory processes should proceed based on set criteria or standards.
 Certain indicators which indirectly assess the overall biosafety may include the presence of an updated procedure manual and work instructions, a list of trained staff with regular competency or proficiency tests, with regular quality control and maintenance of laboratory equipment.
 Regular medical consultation for staff can early detect the risk of infection.
 Moreover, the presence of laboratory signage such as a biohazard symbol to recommended sites of the facility, with a well-organized mechanism for disposal of wastes can significantly minimize the risk of accidents and incidents both inside and outside the laboratory.
 Laboratory accreditation and certification may also aid in ensuring that biosafety measures get implemented in accordance with the written guidelines.